 Critical literature reviews must be no more than 5 pages in length and will examine at least two of the week's readings.
 Students may not exceed the 5 page limit (double-spaced, using standard margins and 12 point font).
-Staying within the page limit is a part of the assignment.
+Staying within the page limit is a part of the assignment; overlength assignments will receive a deduction.
 Endnotes and bibliographies are omitted from the page count.

 Critical literature reviews must be handed in before the class in which the readings in question are to be discussed.
-Critical literature reviews must include footnotes, endnotes, or parenthetical citation and a bibliography organized according to the Chicago style.
-Assignments must be submitted in hard copy form with a turnitin receipt attached.
-Email submissions will not be accepted.
+Critical literature reviews must include endnotes, or parenthetical citation and a bibliography organized according to the Chicago style.
+Assignments must be submitted to Turnitin.com.
 Note that late penalties do not apply to critical literature reviews and that no extensions will be granted.

-The purpose of the analysis is for students to identify one central question that points to a difference of opinion or difference in approach among the authors and to critically reflect on this aspect of the literature.
+The purpose of the CLR is for students to identify a common, guiding question addressed by the authors that points to a difference of opinion or difference in approach among the authors and, therefore, provides the student with an opportunity critically assess how the authors answer a common question.
 To this end, only a small portion of an analysis should be devoted to summarizing or outlining the authors' arguments respecting the central question identified.
 Instead, students should 1) identify one question (posed in question form) to be discussed in the analysis; 2) provide a very brief (comparative) outline of the principal arguments (and/or approaches) of the authors in relation to the specific question identified; and 3) most importantly, offer a critical assessment of the authors answers to the common question identified.

 This is not an argumentative essay in which students marshal evidence from the readings to advance a thesis or enter a policy debate.
 Instead, students are asked to compare, contrast, and critically assess how different scholars study a common question.
 In this respect, students should think of the assignment as a comparative critical literature review.
 Students should focus on the relationship between the readings by comparing and contrasting how the authors study, approach, and answer a common question.
 Accordingly, the nature of the critique that students provide should be comparative.
 The idea is to use one reading to find weaknesses or strengths in others.
 It is the interplay between the readings and how they stand in relation to each other that is the focus of the assignment.
 What are the ramifications of one author's work for another author's work?
 Does one author build upon the work of another?
 Would one author's work benefit from the insights of another's work?
 Does one reading reveal a fundamental flaw in another?
-Can we piece together a more complete answer to the question identified by combining the answers of several authors?
 These are the kinds of questions that students should be thinking about when fashioning their critiques.